Biodiesel Benefits and Considerations

 Biodiesel improves fuel lubricity and raises the cetane number of the fuel.
 Diesel engines depend on the lubricity of the fuel to keep moving parts from wearing prematurely.
 One unintended side effect of the federal regulations, which have reduced allowable fuel sulfur to only 15 ppm and lowered aromatics content, has been to reduce the lubricity of petroleum diesel.
 To address this, the ASTM D975 diesel fuel specification was modified to add a lubricity requirement (a maximum wear scar diameter on the high-frequency reciprocating rig [HFRR] test of 520 microns).
 Biodiesel can improve the lubricity of diesel fuel, even at very low levels.
 The amount of biodiesel required depends on the specific properties of the diesel fuel, but 2% biodiesel is almost always sufficient for adequate lubricity.

-Before using biodiesel, check your engine original equipment manufacturer (OEM) recommendations to determine what blend is optimal for your vehicle (see the Diesel Technology Forum’s list of diesel vehicles available in the United States for light-duty vehicles.)
+Before using biodiesel, check your engine original equipment manufacturer (OEM) recommendations to determine the allowable blend for your vehicle (see the Engine Technology Forum’s list of diesel vehicles available in the United States for light-duty vehicles and a fact sheet from Clean Fuels Alliance America for heavy-duty vehicles that are compatible with biodiesel.)

 Safety